BrennenMcGill/BrennenMcGill-Portfolio/README.md

 ![Work section](https://raw.githubusercontent.com/BrennenMcGill/BrennenMcGill-Portfolio/master/assets/imgaes/Finished-site-2.PNG)

-This is the portion of my website that contains my work and a way to contact me!
+This is the portion of my website that contains my work.
 ## Contributions

 Made by Brennen McGill